An unbuilt trope is a work that seems

 - In the earliest vampire folklore, vampires are most definitely not tall, elegant, sexy aristocrats.
 Instead, they're short, ugly, smelly peasants—which is what you might realistically expect of people forced to live in seclusion and hunt other humans to survive.
 And, of course, it makes sense that peasants would be far more likely targets of vampire attacks than aristocrats in Real Life.
 Nosferatu, one of the first vampire-focused films in history, even uses elements of this early vampire lore in its portrayal of Count Orlok: a tall, ugly, probably smelly, aristocrat.

-- For that matter, Dracula (which codified so many of the characteristics of modern vampires) had Drac running around in the daylight * and being killed by a couple of knives.
+- For that matter, Dracula (which codified so many of the characteristics of modern vampires) had Drac running around in the daylight note and being killed by a couple of knives.
 He was also described as hairy (even hairy palms!), moustached, and rather brutish-looking, rather than the suave aristocrat he's been commonly depicted as after Bela Lugosi; His breath stank of rotting corpse, too.
 Also, Renfield isn't quite The Renfield: although more-or-less controlled by Dracula, he's not willingly so, and even tries to kill him.

 - Carmilla is the Trope Maker for Lesbian Vampire, but it's not sexploitation.
 Instead, it's written more as a standard "vampire victim" story, just with the victim and the aggressor of the same gender.
-It's not really a Romance either, but Carmilla can be interpreted sympathetically.
+It's not really a Romance either, although Carmilla can be interpreted sympathetically.

 - The Prisoner of Zenda falls into this in respect to the "Swashbuckler genre".
 The antagonist usurper to the throne isn't a Card-Carrying Villain with 0% Approval Rating, instead, he's more of an Anti-Villain who is liked by the populace, and for good reason, as the legitimate ruler is a drunken boor who doesn't care about the average citizen.
 Nor does his Dragon have this characterization, instead being an Affably Evil / Faux Affably Evil type who is a Draco in Leather Pants in-universe.
 Also notable is that the book has a Bittersweet Ending which becomes a Downer Ending in the sequel which is in keeping with Ruritania being presented realistically, rather than as a story-book country.